idakiev/Python/README.md

-# Python
-# This section is for python related codes.
+# This section is Python related.
-# I want to fix something.
-# I hope this will work!!!